webix-hub/gitbook-webix-jet/details/models.md

 # <span id="contents">Models</span>

 View modules return the UI configuration of the components.
+You can put data loading logic in views, which is relevant for prototyping and considered bad practice for real-life apps.

-They describe the visual aspect of an application and shouldn't contain any data.
-For data, there is another type of modules - a **model**.
-Models are JS files that are placed in a separate folder.
-The model object stores all functionality related to some data entity.
+Good practice is to separate data loading logic from UI configuration and put it in separate modules - **models**.
+A model stores all functionality related to some data entity.
 This division of UI and data is an advantage because if the data changes, all you have to do is change the data model.
-There's no need to modify view files.
+There is no need to modify all the views that use the data.

+In the data model, you can define:

+- a DataCollection that will load the data and manage saving;
+- a method that will fetch the data from backend.

-There are several ways of loading data in Webix Jet:
+There are several types of models in Webix Jet:

 - [shared models](#shared)
 - [dynamic models](#dynamic)